Meet the Crew at STORIES TO TELL

 Nancy Barnes is the author of Stories To Tell: An Easy Guide to Self Publishing Family History Books and Memoirs.
 Building on a career as an award-winning teacher, Nancy has worked as a writer and a “book doctor” to develop fiction and non-fiction.
-Since 2007 she has specialized in the “creative nonfiction” of memoir and family history.
+Since 2004 she has specialized in “creative nonfiction” approaches to memoir and family history.
 Nancy also has experience in graphic design and commercial publishing, coordinating projects with marketers, designers, and printers.
 Her successful career path was recently featured in Starting Your Career as a Freelance Editor by Mary Embree.

 Biff Barnes is a writer, educator, and historian.
 He earned his MA in History from the University of San Francisco, and was a William Robertson Coe Fellow in American History at Stanford University.
 He taught history and writing for 28 years.
 His work appears in California Publisher, California History, California Living, and American West.
 Biff has extensive experience with historical research, oral history, and interviewing techniques.
 He provides editing and coaching to fiction and nonfiction authors as they gather and prepare their stories for publication.